Judiciary of India: Appointment

 Under Parts V and VI of the Constitution, the President of India appoints Judges of the Supreme Court and High Court with the consent of the Chief Justice.
 In practice, the appointment of judges to the Supreme Court and High Courts in accordance with the principles set forth in the Three Judges Cases.
 The President selects from a list recommended by the collegium system – a closed group consisting of the Chief Justice and the most senior judges of the Supreme Court.
 Prior to the Three Judges Cases, the President appointed judges upon their recommendation by the Union Cabinet.
 In 1993, as a result of the Second Judges Case, the executive was given the power to reject a name recommended by the judiciary.
 The executive has since faced criticism for its decisions relating to this power.

 Decisions by the collegium have been the subject of legal scrutiny.
 In Mahesh Chandra Gupta vs. Union of India and Ors., the court held that who could become a judge was a matter of fact, and that any person therefore had a right to question the court's determination regarding a candidate's qualifications.
 However, the court also wrote that who should become a judge was a matter of opinion and could not be questioned.
 As long as a judge's appointment is the subject of a legitimate consultation by the collegium, the content or material it uses to form its opinion cannot be scrutinized by a court.

-In contrast to the historical norms concerning Supreme Court and High Court appointments, appointments for Subordinate Court Judges are handled as prescribed under the Constitution and other laws and codes.
+In contrast to the historical norms concerning Supreme Court and High Court appointments, appointments for District Court Judges are handled as prescribed under the Constitution and other laws and codes.
 Appointments are generally made by the Public Service Commission of a particular state.
-However, in some states, the respective High Court can appoint judges of subordinate courts.
+However, in some states, the respective High Court can appoint judges of district courts.
 Regardless of the source of the appointment, the process for the appointment of judges is the same, and is based on the results of a competitive examination.
 Junior Division civil judges may advance to judicial positions in the Provincial Civil Service, while entry level district judges with at least 7 years of experience can complete the Higher Judicial Service (HJS) exam in order to advance.